 Originally there was a wood mill on site that made all the amazing woodwork throughout the ranch, like the spiral staircase in the library.
 This is an example of more of the word work in the building that houses the Skywalker Ranch General store.

 Of course I did some shopping. 🙂 The tiny Skywalker Ranch general store sells exclusive merchandise from the ranch, including jackets, shirts, mugs and firefighter patches!
-Skywalker Ranch has it’s own fire department which also helps around Marin County as well.
+Skywalker Ranch has it’s own fire station which also helps around Marin County as well.

 There are official Skywalker Ranch bicycles are available for employees to get around the campus.